-The Fund has investments only in securities classified as FVTPL.
-Hence, no impairment allowance is recorded in these financial statements as per IFRS 9.
-The Fund's cash and cash equivalents are held mainly with counterparties having "A" credit rating.
-Credit risk relating to this is not considered to be significant.
+The Fund has investments in securities classified as FVTPL, therefore, no impairment allowance is recorded on these investments as per IFRS 9.
+The Fund also has investments in Murabaha placements which are measured at amortised cost and the impact of ECL is not material to the financial statements since investments are with counter parties having "A" credit rating.
+Credit risk relating to these is not considered to be significant.